 The Lot and Dordogne regions of France have many superb medieval châteaux.
 During the Hundred Years' War, many of the region's castles repeatedly changed hands between the French and the English, giving an extra dimension of interest to English-speaking visitors!

-We will combine a guided tour packed with the fascinating facts and fictions of a local castle, with our own test to see how much you've absorbed!
+We will take a guided tour packed with the fascinating facts and fictions of a local castle.

 What better way to experience the beauty of the region than a leisurely trip down the mighty Dordogne river?